chenyanlowe/payloadtest/README.md

 # payloadtest
-This demo is for the **QA Automation Code Challenge** from Airwallex The demo implements the function of checking the functionality of the endpoint "http://preview.airwallex.com:30001/bank"
+This demo is for the **QA Automation Code Challenge** from Airwallex The demo implements the function of checking the functionality of the endpoint.

 ## Classes Information